-When you arrive in Cambridge, you will want to settle in quickly to your new home.
-The best way to do this?
+When you arrive in the UK you will want to make sure that you have somewhere to come to and settle in.
 Book your accommodation before you arrive in the UK.
 This means that when you get here, you don’t have to worry about finding somewhere in a hurry.
-ARU College has a range of Accommodation both on-campus and off-campus.
+ARU has a range of accommodation options both on-campus and off-campus.
 If you want University accommodation it’s best to apply early, especially if you want campus accommodation or have a limited budget.

-- Why not check out the University clubs and societies you can join on campus?
+4. Why not check out the clubs and societies you can join on campus?

 Average Cambridge temperatures